Richard Adams (violinist)

 Richard Adams (born 1957) is a New Zealand jazz violinist and abstract artist.

 Born in London and migrated to New Zealand, Adams was taught violin by his mother.
 By the time he left school at 16 he was playing in the Wellington Symphonia.
 He auditioned for the National Orchestra trainee section, but failed because of his poor sight-reading, having learned to play by ear.

 The Nairobi Trio

 In 1989 Adams and John Quigley formed the Nairobi Trio.
-The trio consists of Adams (violin/vocals), Quigley (guitar/vocals), and Peter Koopman (bass/vocals).
+The trio consists of Adams (violin/vocals), Quigley (guitar/vocals), and Aaron Coddel (bass/vocals).
 They play improvised jazz and re-worked standard jazz pieces.
 They are best known for their original compositions.
 On tour they perform as a quartet with Andrew Dixon on saxophones/flute/vocals.
 The trio's name was chosen as a bit of a joke because none of the members came from Nairobi.

-Adams received critical acclaim with the jazz group Neon Quaver.
+Adams previously received critical acclaim with the jazz group Neon Quaver.
 He played with his own Richard Adams Quartet and flautist Paul Horn at the Wellington International Arts Festival.